 Decisions Required by Family Members

 Family members may need to make difficult decisions regarding the property when one owner requires care.
-These decisions can be challenging, especially if there are differing opinions among family members.
+These decisions are often time-sensitive and emotionally charged, particularly if there are differing views among family members.

 Decisions may include:

-- How to manage the property if the owner requiring care remains in the home.
+- How to manage the property if one owner remains in the home while the other receives residential care.

 Evaluating the Need for Care